PySimpleSQL/pysimplesql/README.md

 As you can see, there is a lot of power in the auto functionality of pysimplesql, and you should take advantage of it any time you can.
 Only very specific cases need to reach this lower level of manual configuration and mapping!

-# BREAKDOWN OF ADVANCED FUNCTIONALITY
-**pysimplesql** does much more than just bridge the gap between PySimpleGUI™ and databases!
-In full, **pysimplesql** contains:
-* Convenience functions for simplifying PySimpleGUI™ layout code
-* Control binding between PySimpleGUI™ controls and database fields
-* Automatic requerying of related tables
-* Record navigation - Such as First, Previous, Next, Last, Searching and selector controls
-* Callbacks allow your own functions to expand control over your own database front ends
-* Event Mapping
-* An edit protect system to help prevent unwanted or errant changes to your data
-* A prompt save system to help void losing data
-* LanguagePacks - use one of the existing ones, modify one or create your own
-* ThemePacks - change the look and feel of your application, including icons for navigation buttons and more
-* Transforms - Transform your data as it's read from and written to the database

-We will break each of these down below to give you a better understanding of how each of these features works.
 ## Convenience Functions
 pysimplesql.field(table, field,control_type=None,size=None,text_label=None)- This is a convenience function for creating a PySimpleGUI™ text element and a PySimpleGUI™ Input element inline for purposes of displaying a field from the current record.